 In addition, Federal and New York State laws and regulations are constantly changing through new legislation and rules, and through new decisions and interpretations handed down by administrative law judges and courts.
 Reliable legal advice must take these changes into account.
 Sometimes, these changes are subtle or affect only a small number of cases, and thus are not necessarily included in a general informational discussion.
 These are further reasons why general discussions can never substitute for concrete, individualized legal advice regarding your specific situation.

 Individuals who reside in, or who are subject to the laws of other states, should be aware that this Special Report is designed primarily to inform residents of New York State.
 The laws and rules governing programs for the care of the elderly and disabled may differ in your state.

 David A. Cutner and Lamson & Cutner disclaim any liability for any actions taken or not taken in reliance upon this Special Report.
 David A. Cutner and Lamson & Cutner disclaim responsibility for any errors or omissions contained in this Special Report.
 This disclaimer is governed by the laws of the State of New York.

-Communications with Lamson & Cutner will be treated as confidential by the firm.
-However, such communications do not create an attorney client relationship with Lamson & Cutner, which may be established only by a written agreement signed by the firm and the client.
+Communications with Lamson & Cutner do not create an attorney-client relationship with the firm.
+An attorney-client relationship may be established only by a written agreement signed by the firm and the client.

 Lamson & Cutner accepts no responsibility for the security of communications sent to the firm via email or text message, or through the Internet.